vphantom/vof/SPECIFICATION.md

 ## CBOR Encoding

 * The regular MIME type (`application/cbor`) for CBOR encoded transfers is recommended.
-* When possible, Maps should be sorted by ascending key when buffering the whole list is possible, to facilitate compression.
+* When possible, maps should be sorted by ascending key when buffering the whole list is possible, to facilitate compression.
 This is usually done by using a CBOR encoder in deterministic "canonical" mode, but some implementations may require applications to pass sorted lists to encoders to achieve this manually.
 * You may begin a stream with CBOR's magic, tag 55799.
 No other tags should be used.

 ## Binary Encoding

 * The suggested MIME type for binary encoded transfers is `application/x-vanilla-object`.
 The suggested file name extension is `.vo`.
-* When possible, Maps should be sorted by ascending key when buffering the whole list is possible, to facilitate compression.
+* When possible, maps should be sorted by ascending key when buffering the whole list is possible, to facilitate compression.
 * You may begin a stream with VOF Binary's magic, tag 5505 applied to integer 79, which encodes to `0xFF81564F`.

 <!-- /advanced -->